keiranseth/cyclistic-bike-share-analysis/README.md

 As of June 2025, the analytics team will use 2024's entire [Cyclistic's bike trip data](https://divvy-tripdata.s3.amazonaws.com/index.html) spanning 12 months, which is made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).

+See the [original dataset](https://drive.google.com/file/d/16wliXSMBTFmEKHfyWIAZ914GubXTE1bR/view?usp=drive_link) used for this project.

 The dataset is partitioned by month, and _initially_ contains the following columns:

 -   `ride_id` - unique identifier of the bike ride